-The company is exposed to environmental risks (or climate change risks) and other social risks as detailed in the company's 2021 Annual Report on page 27.
+The company is exposed to environmental risks (or climate change risks) and other social risks as detailed in the company's Annual Report.

 The company has an Enterprise Risk Framework designed to establish consistent standards for how risks are identified, evaluated and managed across the group.
 Reporting and Assurance is managed through a Governance, Risk and Compliance System which allocates responsibility for risks and controls and allows the board and management to have visibility of risk management across the company.